abbreviatedman/react-unit-01-intro-to-react/1b-props-state/04-state-lab/readme.md

 Now this method can now be called outside of the `App` component inside the `AddTask` component.

-29. Let's head back to **/src/AddTask.js**, we would like to create a class property we will call `uniqueId` to identify each individual task.
+29. Let's head back to **/src/AddTask.js**, we would like to create a state property we will call `uniqueId` to identify each individual task.
 You might ask why not just use the length of array and add 1 to it each time we create a new task.
 This poses some issues in that our array length will always be changed as we add and also remove tasks.
 To solve this, we will have a dedicated number called `uniqueId` that will always continue forward by 1 each time a new task is created regardless if the array changes.
 This is why we are passing in the length of the initial state `tasks`, so that the `uniqueId` continues from there.
 This is a common strategy used for id numbers in databases as well.

 Add the following code to your AddTask component: